 The Altova LicenseServer is a free product that provides centralized management for your Altova desktop and server software licenses.
-Here you can easily manage, track and deploy all your key codes for all Altova products in one place.
+Here you can manage, track, and deploy all your key codes for Altova products with ease.
 In fact, for license and SMP subscriptions, you can opt to have your auto-renewed licenses automatically deployed to your LicenseServer.

-Whether you are virtualizing your machines or moving licenses across your network, the Altova LicenseServer lets you do those tasks from one centralized admin interface.
+Whether you are virtualizing your machines or moving licenses across your network, the Altova LicenseServer lets you manage tasks efficiently from an easy-to-use, web-based administrator console.
 The Altova LicenseServer makes license compliance easy.
 It even sends automated emails to alert you of upcoming renewal deadlines.

 Use of the Altova LicenseServer is required for:

-LicenseServer is not required for named and installed user licenses; however, it is recommended for convenience.
+LicenseServer is not required for Installed User licenses; however, it is recommended for convenience.

-All you need to do is install one instance of the Altova LicenseServer on your network, accessed via a browser.
+To get started, all you need to do is install the Altova LicenseServer on your network, accessed via a browser.